Gallery: A look back at Mark Cavendish's record-breaking career

 Photos: James Startt Words: James Startt

-It is done.
+He finally did it.
 Mark Cavendish finally scored his 35th stage win in the Tour de France to break the record he previously shared with the great Eddy Merckx.
 It is rare in this sport, with its long and storied history, that a rider can do something unprecedented.
-But with his victory on Wednesday in Saint-Vulbas, Cavendish did just that.
+But with his victory in Saint-Vulbas, Cavendish did just that.

 His journey to the top is

-one filled with highs and lows, and if he made history today, it is a testament to his sheer talent and resilience.
+one filled with highs and lows, and making history is a testament to his sheer talent and resilience.
 Rouleur looks back on just a few of those highs and lows.

 Cavendish won three stages in the 2012 Tour de France but was part of the mighty Team Sky.
 In this picture, Cavendish follows Bradley Wiggins down the Champs-Elysées, where he would finish the Tour with his arms in the air.